 76ers' Joel Embiid: Will be game-time call

-Embiid (ankle) is considered a game-time call for Sunday's game against the Knicks, Derek Bodner of The Athletic reports.
+Embiid (back) will be a game-time call for Saturday's game against Oklahoma City, Tim Bontemps of ESPN reports.

-Embiid was held out of Friday's game against Atlanta with an ankle injury, and the star big man is apparently still bothered by the issue.
-The Sixers will wait until after pregame warmups to evaluate Embiid one final time and make an official call on his status.
-If he's held out again, expect Mike Muscala to make another start at center.
+Nothing new here, as Embiid was listed as questionable on the initial report, but it looks as though his status will come down to a true game-time decision.
+The big man has been dealing with soreness in his back of late, but he's only missed one of the Sixers' last nine contests, and he played 35 minutes against the Pacers on Thursday night.

 More News